Nebwenenef

-Nebwenenef was High Priest of Amun at the beginning of the reign of Ramesses II during the 19th Dynasty.
+Nebwenenef (lived c.
+1330 to c.
+1268 BC) was High Priest of Amun at the beginning of the reign of Ramesses II during the 19th Dynasty.
 Prior to that, Nebwenenef had served as High Priest of Anhur and High Priest of Hathor during the reign of Seti I and possibly even earlier.

 Titles

 In his tomb (TT157) a large number of titles are recorded as being held by Nebwenenef: